ShaleXIONG/shalexiong.github.io/aboutme.md

 The extra one can be the immediate new tile the player draws before s/he dicards any tile;
 or it can be tiles other players discards in his/her turn.

-I often play mahjong in [FF14][26], an MMRPG game that is similar to WoW, and you can play mahjong with others in the game :).
+I often play mahjong in [FF14][26], a MMRPG game that is similar to WoW, and you can play mahjong with others in the game :).

 ### Gaming, on PC ###